 In 2018, DOEE convened The Equity Advisory Group (EAG) to develop a set of recommendations on how to implement the District’s climate plans in Ward 7 neighborhoods along the Watts Branch tributary of the Anacostia River.
 This community was chosen because, based on the District’s climate vulnerability report, it is expected to see disproportionate impacts of climate change.
 One of the main recommendations of the 2018 EAG was to create community resilience hubs in Ward 7.
 In 2019, DOEE and the Green Scheme began a second iteration of the process, this time focusing specifically on what a Ward 7 hub should look like.
-As a result of that finding, a Resilience Hub Community Committee (RHCC) made up of 16 community members was formed.
-They have been convening monthly to determine what services hubs should offer, potential partnerships for running the hubs, and sites for hubs.
+As a result of that finding, a Resilience Hub Community Coalition (RHCC) made up of 16 community members was formed.

 In steady-state promote community preparedness, resident well-being and trust building.
 During a disruption, programming transitions to meet community needs including refrigeration, charging, information, communication etc.

 Space to meet regular programming goals but built/enhanced to withstand extreme weather and accommodate extra demand.